DrexVissers/postcomposer/.documentation/postcomposer - product_requirements.md

-# SocialSphere - Product Requirements Document
+# PostComposer - Product Requirements Document

 ## 1. Elevator Pitch

-SocialSphere is a web-based platform that enables busy entrepreneurs to quickly capture their ideas through voice or text and instantly transform them into polished social media posts.
-By leveraging AI-powered templates, SocialSphere helps users publish across multiple platforms—focusing on LinkedIn and Twitter in the MVP—while preserving platform-specific formatting and style.
+PostComposer is a web-based platform that enables busy entrepreneurs to quickly capture their ideas through voice or text and instantly transform them into polished social media posts.
+By leveraging AI-powered templates, PostComposer helps users publish across multiple platforms—focusing on LinkedIn and Twitter in the MVP—while preserving platform-specific formatting and style.
 The result is a streamlined solution for saving time and maintaining a consistent social media presence.

 ## 2. Who is This App For